MDCYT/filedropper/README.md

 # filedropper.ml
-Fast and temporary hosting web service
+Fast and temporary hosting web service wrote in PHP.

 ### For security purposes, don't forget to:
 - Block the access to the */tmp* directory from the website